 - Ocean freight: specify the port-to-port transit time for the service(s) you intend to provide.
 Routing details for each service must be provided (ie. transshipment port).

 All transit times must be given in terms of calendar days, not business days.
 Seller must execute the shipment in accordance with the Quote and the service levels indicated.

 Freightos also adds an estimated transit time range for the full route quoted.
 Freightos measures estimated transit times and expects Sellers to transport within these ranges.
 Freightos stores this information and may use it for modeling and rating purposes, and may publish this information.

 When you provide rates you must specify the validity range (“Rates Validity Period”).
 Please provide updated rates a few days before their expiration.
 If no expiration date is provided, the rates shall remain valid until we receive a specific notice that they have ceased to be valid.

 For rates received electronically via API or dynamically generated through WebCargo, the rates shall remain valid for the agreed number of days at the time of setup which is expressed in the “Rate valid for days” field.

 The Seller will honor Saved Quotes within this validity range.
 The Seller will also honor booked quotes even if notification is received following the end of the Rates Validity Period.

-Rates Validity implies that freight rates will not be adjusted if vessel departure changes before the end of the validity period.
+Rates Validity implies that freight rates will not be adjusted if a shipment is gated in to port before the end of the validity period.